glener10/rotating-pairs-back/README.md

 This execution uploads a MongoDB container with some initialized limited values, you can see them in [init-mongo.js](./init-mongo.js)

-You will need to a _.env_ file inside 'src' folder
+You will need to a _.env_ file in root folder

-/src/.env

 ```env
 MONGODB_URI=mongodb://localhost:27017